 One of the most effective ways to increase the flexibility of your invoice templates is to ensure that there are multiple payment options to choose from.

-In 2022, we have long surpassed the basic check or credit card payment.
 There are several other viable, professional alternatives that you can offer to ensure you cater to every client’s preferences:

 - Apple Pay